 Applying to When You Set Appointments

-If you agree that what we outlined is the best way to handle trying to grab some time with a co-worker, then apply that same logic and process when cold calling to set appointments by starting out your call with:
+If you agree that what we outlined is the best way to handle trying to grab some time with a co-worker, then apply that same logic and process when cold calling to set appointments by starting your call with the following:

 Hi [Prospect Name], this is [Your Name] with [Your Company].
 Have I caught you in the middle of anything?